honestbleeps/Reddit-Enhancement-Suite/README.md

 1. If you're adding new modules or hosts, see [Adding new files](#adding-new-files).

 1. Code style is enforced with ESLint and sass-lint.
-For commands to check code style and autofix common errors, see [Details and advanced usage](#details-and-advanced-usage).
+To check code style and autofix common errors, see [Lint and test commands](#lint-and-test-commands).

 ## Project structure